pyg-team/pytorch_geometric/.github/ISSUE_TEMPLATE/refactor.md

 ---
-name: "Refactor"
+name: "\U0001F6E0 Refactor"
 about: "Suggest a code refactor or deprecation"
 title: ""
 labels: refactor
 assignees: ""
 ---

-## 🛠️ Proposed Refactor
+## 🛠  Proposed Refactor

 <!-- A clear and concise description of the refactor -->